Sánchez feminizes the PSOE leadership to overcome the Cerdán case.

 Valencian Rebeca Torró will be the new secretary of organization, and Lleidan Montse Mínguez will be the spokesperson.

 As for Rebeca Torró, born in Ontinyent in 1981, she was Minister of Territorial Policy, Public Works, and Mobility in the last year of Ximo Puig's term in office in the Valencian Government—her longtime supporter—and until then had been the regional Secretary for Sustainable Economy.
-She was one of the people who negotiated the arrival of a Volkswagen battery gigafactory in Sagunto, which she visited this week as the second-in-command at the Ministry of Industry.
+She was one of the people who negotiated the arrival of a Volkswagen battery gigafactory in Sagunto, which she visited this week as deputy in the Ministry of Industry.
 She is well known to Sánchez's Secretary of State for Communication, Lydia del Canto, a Valencian national, former head of communications for Puig in the Valencian Government and for Diana Morant, the leader of the Valencian Socialists.
-Sources consulted by ARA explain that Sánchez consulted with the Minister of Science about the appointment of Torró, who will now have to leave her position as second-in-command for Industry.
+Sources consulted by ARA explain that Sánchez consulted with the Minister of Science about the appointment of Torró, who will now have to step down as deputy in Industry.

 The three people attached to the organization will be Anabel Mateos, who will also be Secretary of Territorial Coordination; Francisco J. Salazar, who will also be in charge of electoral analysis and action; and Borja Cabezón, head of Democratic Action and Transparency.
 These three names were already part of the Socialist federal executive that emerged from the 41st Congress in Seville, held at the end of last year, and in fact, Salazar and Mateos retain their portfolios and simply add the position of deputy to the organization.
 In contrast, Mateos was secretary of coastal municipalities and now becomes the second-in-command in the organization with Territorial Coordination, the position Cerdán had held when José Luis Ábalos was the secretary of the organization.